feniljain/knowledge-base/miscellaneous/media/README.md

 - Download songs from various soures like gaana, itunes, etc.: https://ytmdl.deepjyoti30.dev/
 - Watch all english series online without ads: https://www3.watchserieshd.ru/
 - All in one audio/video editing: https://www.descript.com/#
+- Free alternative to spotify: https://spotfy.one/

+# Blogs and articles:

+- Complete(not quick) uninstall of spotify: https://community.spotify.com/t5/FAQs/How-can-I-perform-a-clean-reinstall-of-the-app/ta-p/4746485(Do not forget to check both Library folders, one global and another user level)

 # Online radios: